 Construction workers are exposed to silica dust in a variety of ways.
 Some of the most common jobs or environments that cause exposure include:

 - Rock drilling or cutting

-Hydraulic fracturing, often called fracking, is a process used during natural gas extraction.
-Fracking sand, which is made mostly from silica, is used to hold open fissures near the well opening so that natural gas can flow out.
-The fracking process generally involves tons of frac sand being loaded, transported, and put into place.
-Throughout this process, workers are exposed to silica dust.
+Hydraulic fracturing, often called fracking, is a process during natural gas extraction.
+Fracking sand, which is mostly silica, holds open fissures near the well opening so that natural gas can flow out.
+The fracking process generally involves tons of frac sand.
+Workers load, transport and put the sand into place.
+Throughout this process, workers are at risk of exposure to silica dust.

 Glass Bead Blasting

-Glass bead blasting is another way to blast away rust, paint, or corrosion from metal surfaces.
-This form of blasting is considered much safer for workers and the environment than sandblasting, but it still carries a risk of exposure to silica dust and other harmful particles.
+Glass bead blasting is another way to blast away rust, paint or corrosion from metal surfaces.
+This form of blasting is much safer for workers and the environment than sandblasting.
+However, it still carries a risk of exposure to silica dust and other harmful particles.

-While glass is often viewed as being less hazardous than silica sand products, there is a great deal of concern about contamination that could expose glass workers to silica dust.
-Many synthetic materials used in glass working contain crystalline silica, and can produce silica dust.
+Many believe that glass is less hazardous than silica sand products.
+However, there is a great deal of concern about contamination that could expose glass workers to silica dust.
+Many synthetic materials used in glass working contain crystalline silica and can produce silica dust.

-Workers who manufacture, finish, or install granite countertops are at risk of exposure to silica dust.
-Granite, quartz, and sandstone all are known to contain crystalline silica.
-When these stones are cut, ground, sanded, or polished, silica dust is released into the air.
+Workers who manufacture, finish or install granite countertops are at risk of exposure to silica dust.
+Granite, quartz and sandstone all contain crystalline silica.
+When workers cut, grind, sand or polish these materials silica dust releases into the air.
 Breathing in silica dust in high concentrations, or in limited concentrations over time, can result in silicosis.

 Tunneling operations and mining expose workers to silica dust in environments with little filtration or ventilation.
 Silicosis was once called “miner’s pthisis” because the first known cases involved mining workers.